variousauthors/the-valley/NEXTSTEPS.md

 To Finish Content:

+- [x] use tileD map editor and write an import script to convert the json data to map data
+- [x] fill up 32kb with interlinked map data to explore
+- [x] delete the silly Changelog file and version this instead
 - [x] create sub-overworld areas for all hidden entrances this needs some kind of naming convention
 - [x] rough out the inner maze, decide on the true paths